Odile078/Fauna-Tailer/README.md

 ## Description

-This is a Java program that allows you to recruit a team of superheroes and adding your own heroes.
+This is a Java program that  allows Rangers to track wildlife sightings in the area.
 ## Author
  Odile Uwimpuhwe